COVID-19 Useful Information -> Financial Support

 ^ State Government

-The Victorian State Government’s support is primarily geared towards supporting businesses impacted by the shutdowns as a result of COVID-19, through its $1.7bn Economic Survival Package.
+The Victorian State Government’s support is primarily geared towards supporting businesses impacted by the shutdowns through its $1.7bn Economic Survival Package.
 The support includes once-off grants worth $10,000 for small businesses most impacted by the pandemic, as well as other measures.

-The State Government has also established the Working For Victoria initiative, allowing workers who have lost their jobs to be redeployed into in-demand areas – including upskilling and training.
-The idea behind this is that workers don’t wind up in unemployment while businesses have a pool of skill-ready people who, are ready to work, to tap in to.
+The State Government has also established the Working For Victoria initiative, allowing workers who have lost their jobs to be redeployed into in-demand areas – as well as to upskill.
+The idea behind this is that workers don’t wind up in unemployment, while businesses have access to a pool of skill-ready people who are able to work.

 In addition, the State Government announced a $20 million dollar package on 5 April 2020 to accommodate health workers in hotels, free of charge, who have to self-isolate.